• Skip to primary navigation

 Homemade Cherry Liqueur

-LAST UPDATED: July 13, 2018 PUBLISHED: July 29, 2013 By Pam Greer 32 Comments As an Amazon Associate I earn from qualifying purchases.
+LAST UPDATED: July 8, 2024 PUBLISHED: July 29, 2013 By Pam Greer 35 Comments As an Amazon Associate I earn from qualifying purchases.

 Jump to Recipe Print Recipe

 Homemade Cherry Liqueur is so easy, time does all the work!
-It makes a great Christmas gift, though you want to some for yourself too!
+It makes a great Christmas gift, though you want to save some for yourself too!

-Cherry season is so fleeting!
-I am always looking for ways to preserve cherries.
-If you read this blog with any regularity you know I consider infusing alcohol as one of my hobbies.
 Combine my hobby with infusing liquors and wanting to preserve cherries and you come up with a tasty solution - Homemade Cherry Liqueur!

 A bowl full of cherries - ready to become dark cherry liqueur